Competition year :

 Applicants who suspend or postpone their studies for reasons related to a disability may also be granted an eligibility period extension.
 This exemption is in accordance with the Act to secure handicapped persons in the exercise of their rights with a view to achieving social, school and workplace integration (CQLR c.
 E-20.1).
 Supporting documents are required and must be submitted with the application.

-FRQSC scholarship holders must meet the citizenship and residency requirements throughout the duration of the scholarship.
+FRQSC scholarship holders must meet the citizenship and residency requirements throughout the duration of their scholarship.

 * The RAMQ card is issued by the Québec government and allows the holder to benefit from the services covered under the Québec health insurance plan.
 Private health insurance cards do not replace the RAMQ card and are not accepted.